BalaM314/mlogx/spec.md

 Need help?
 I'm BalaM314#4781, you can ping me in the #logic channel of the official Mindustry discord.

 ### For larger projects
-Place your .mlog or .mlogx(supports the extended instruction set in this document) files in /src.
+Create a directory, then place your .mlog or .mlogx(supports the extended instruction set in this document) files in /[projectname]/src.
+<NOTFINISHED>Run `mlogx --init [projectname]`, which will create a folder named [projectname] with subfolders src and build, and a config.json file. </NOTFINISHED>
-Running the compiler with `node compiler/compile.js` transpiles .mlogx files into .mlog files, and then combines all your separate files into one(out.mlog), which you paste into a processor in-game.
+Running the compiler with `mlogx [projectname]` in the project's parent directory transpiles .mlogx files into .mlog files, and then combines all your separate files into one(out.mlog), which you paste into a processor in-game.

 Note that you don't *need* to use mlogx, you can call functions and bundle your files with vanilla MLOG(it'll just be annoying to write function calls without `call`).

 Note: Without jump or call statements, the only file executed is main.mlog(x).
 Your other files should contain functions or subroutines that you can call.
-As this project is a WIP, currently all functions from the stdlib are included in your output file, however, they don't make your program any slower unless they are executed.
-This is temporary, but I need to make a linker first, which is... non-trivial.

 ### For standalone files
 Create a folder and place one or more .mlogx files inside.
 They will be compiled into .mlog files and placed in the same directory.

-All functions from the stdlib are included in your output file, however, they don't make your program any slower unless they are executed.
-This is temporary, but I need to make a linker first, which is... non-trivial.
+### Standard Library
+If the property in your config.json file `compilerOptions.include` includes the text "stdlib", *all* files from the stdlib will be appended to your output files.
+Please do not do this, just copy the file you want into your project's src directory.

 ## Functions

+THIS SECTION IS VERY OUTDATED.

 yeah we have functions!
 See count_block_type.mlogx for an example.

 Builtin function names start with an underscore so they don't interfere with your labels and/or your own functions.